Book Sale

 Of course, Genesis 3 is a central story in our culture even pertaining to matters that do not relate to gender.
 R. W. L. Moberly asserts about the fall narrative: ‘No story from the Old Testament has had a greater impact upon the theology of the Christian Church and the art and literature of Western civilisation.’
 Tryggve Mettinger views the issue at stake to be ‘whether the two humans will respect the line of demarcation between themselves and the divine world’, since [w]isdom (knowledge) and immortality are divine prerogatives’.
 The hubris theme is, in fact, recurrent throughout the chapters of Genesis.
 For example, we see it again in the Tower of Babel story (Gen. 11:2-9), where mankind tries to construct a tower reaching in the heavens and is punished by God, who creates the different languages so that men can no longer understand one another and cooperate on this blasphemous building project.

 In other-words a foundational aspect of Western society is knowing our place in relation to God, and Genesis 3, and Genesis 11, and other biblical accounts, have played a vital role in making this a foundational idea.
-This is the reason why since Constantine, kings and emperors could not get away with claiming to be divine, and is a big part of the reason that historically Western men led the Church, the political structures, and other aspects of society.
+This is the reason why since Constantine, kings and emperors could not get away with claiming to be divine, and is a big part of the reason that historically Western men led the Church, the political structures, and other aspects of society, not women.
 If a Western king forgot his place in reference to God, the rest of society would shout: know your place!
 Indeed, this shout was led by the Church.
 And men are reminded by Genesis 3 that when the first man neglected his duty to lead, this led to the fall of humanity into doom.
 A powerful warning!

 Of course, wicked elements in the West knew that to change the West, foundational passages like this needed to be subverted.
 Hence Paxneld also tells us,